zharris654/ZachHarrisCodeChallengeScoir/README.md

 1. The CSV file being input to the program always contains data listed in exactly the same format (first_name,last_name,dob).
 2. The records being returned to the user are to be returned in the same format as they are listed in the file (first_name,last_name,dob).
 3. If the user inputs a birth year as part of the filtered search, they only input the year, and not the month or day.
+4. Records for different people in the CSV file can have identical birth years.